fjodor-rs/Project/README.md

 ## Features

-Features of this application will be a start screen and the game interface itself.
+Features of this application are a Main Menu screen, the game interface itself, a Leaderboard, achievements section and Game Over or Game Won screen.
 The game interface will contain obstacles and a sprite, the user can move the sprite and the screen will follow throughout the level.
-Possible additions to the application will be discussed at the end of the document.
+Possible additions I wanted to implement in the application will be discussed at the end of the document.

 ## Sources